-As part of a full day of activities and events on Saturday, July 13, 2019—open and free for all—the DIALOGUES invited the audience to participate in an open discussion on the theme of “Back to our Roots.”
-The topic was inspired by the Vamvakou Revival project, championed by five young people seeking to revitalize the village of Vamvakou with encouragement and financial support from SNF.
-The all-day event included sports, educational, and artistic activities for the entire family: nature hiking, walks on the village’s paths, cycling, activities for kids, a movie screening at the village school, and the first Vamvakou Mountain Run, which offered both 7 km and 28 km routes.
+As part of a full day of activities and events on Saturday, 13 July 2019, an event open and free for all, the Dialogues invited the audience to participate in an open discussion on the theme of “Back to our Roots”.
+The topic was inspired by the Vamvakou Revival project, championed by five young people seeking to revitalize the village of Vamvakou with encouragement and financial support from the SNF.
+The all-day event included sports, educational, and artistic activities for the entire family, such as nature hiking, walks on the village’s paths, cycling, activities for kids, a movie screening at the village school, and the first Vamvakou Mountain Run, which offered both 7 km and 28 km routes.

-As the DIALOGUES discussion wrapped up, SNF Co-President Andreas Dracopoulos mentioned that in parallel to the Vamvakou Revival project, SNF is exploring further avenues of support for the broader region of Laconia.
+As the Dialogues discussion wrapped up, SNF Co-President Andreas Dracopoulos mentioned that in parallel to the Vamvakou Revival project, SNF is exploring further avenues of support for the broader region of Laconia.
 Specifically, Mr. Dracopoulos shared SNF’s intention to move forward with a grant for the creation of a new hospital in Sparta, in collaboration with the architectural firm Renzo Piano Building Workshop.
 He shared that SNF would move forward with the construction and outfitting of the School of Byzantine Music and Hagiography too, in collaboration with the Venerable Metropolitan of Monemvasia and Sparta, Mr. Efstathios.
-Mr. Dracopoulos also mentioned the discussions SNF has been having with relevant authorities regarding the possibility of supporting the Archeological Museum of Sparta, so that it “remains the true gem that it is,” as well as the grant currently under implementation for the creation of a Mosaic Museum in Sparta, an idea conceived by former government minister Mr. Ioannis Varvitsiotis.
+Mr. Dracopoulos also mentioned the discussions SNF has been having with relevant authorities regarding the possibility of supporting the Archeological Museum of Sparta, so that it “remains the true gem that it is”, as well as the grant currently under implementation for the creation of a Mosaic Museum in Sparta, an idea conceived by former government minister Mr. Ioannis Varvitsiotis.

-The evening continued with excerpts from operettas on the theme of “returning to the roots” performed by the Greek National Opera and concluded with a traditional feast at Kato Vrysi, Vamvakou.
+The evening continued with excerpts from operettas on the theme of “Returning to the roots” performed by the Greek National Opera and concluded with a traditional feast at Kato Vrysi, Vamvakou.

-The DIALOGUES are curated and moderated by Anna-Kynthia Bousdoukou.
+The SNF Dialogues are curated and moderated by Anna-Kynthia Bousdoukou.

-*The opinions expressed by DIALOGUES participants are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or the SNF DAILOGUES team.
+*The opinions expressed by the SNF Dialogues participants, whether representing officially institutions and organizations or themselves, are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
 Speakers’ remarks are made freely, without prior guidance or intervention from the team.